 The comparison with El Nido and Coron

-El Nido: no wonders a lot of travelers avoiding this place – one of the most popular destinations in Palawan.
-The number of tourists is increasing every year.
-El Nido, consisting dozens of small surrounding islands with beaches of the Bacuit Archipelago.
+El Nido: No wonder many travelers are avoiding this place – one of the most popular destinations in Palawan.
+The number of tourists is increasing yearly—El Nido consists of dozens of small islands with beaches of the Bacuit Archipelago.

 Where to stay in Port Barton